Postgraduate Certificate in Education Secondary Level (11-16 years with post-16 enhancement experience)

 The standard of applications to the course is very high and we therefore strongly recommend that applicants have some experience of working with youngsters, or of observing the teaching of modern languages in English secondary schools.
 Most schools will provide such opportunities for those considering applying for a PGCE.
 Many of our applicants come from abroad and also have prior experience of teaching and working with children.

 We advise that all applicants reflect on their experience of working with children or of observing them in school as this forms a major focus of the interview.
-We also suggest that applicants familiarise themselves with some of the information on the Department for Education website related to the National Curriculum for Modern Foreign Languages and that they demonstrate some preparation for the interview through initial reading about language teaching.
+We also suggest that applicants familiarise themselves with some of the information on the Department for Education website and that they demonstrate some preparation for the interview through initial reading about language teaching.
 The National Centre for Languages (CiLT) website is a good starting point for this and also the Lingu@net (Virtual Language Centre) website.

 Click on the link to access further information about how you can gain school observational experience.

 Many of our trainees are appointed to teaching posts in Norfolk and Suffolk.
 Career opportunities within secondary teaching are now far wider and more diverse than ever before.
 Within a few years of beginning teaching many are able to gain promotion to leadership positions within their subject or for pastoral responsibilities.
-There may also be opportunities to become an Advanced Skills Teacher (AST), this allows effective classroom teachers to gain recognition for their excellence in the classroom without needing to move to more administrative positions.
+There may also be opportunities to become a Leading Practitioner, taking a leadership role in developing, implementing and evaluating policies and practice in the workplace - contributing to school improvement.
 After experience of middle management successful teachers can progress to senior management as Senior Teacher, Deputy Head or Head.

 TA Training Bursaries are available for the PGCE Secondary Modern Foreign Languages course for entry in 2014.